Cerebellum-Network/docs.cere.network/edp/bounties.md

 The bounty program covers incentivized tasks from simply documentation fixes to building and maintaining core tooling, from validator nodes to SDKs and integrations.

-Bounties come in two form: technical and non-technical.

 ## Bounty Types

-Bounties will come in various types and sizes.
+Bounties come in two form: technical and non-technical, and will come in different types and sizes.

 From making transactions on the testnet to running simulations, testing, contributing to project code repositories.

-Anyone can participate in on-going bounties, with the potential to improve their ranking on the community leaderboard and earn CERE token rewards.

-To get started, all you have to do is join us on [discord](https://discord.gg/bFv6jkpK8N), introduce yourself in #general and let us know you're interested.

 ## Bounty Rewards

 All bounty rewards will be offered in the form of CERE tokens, unless otherwise noted.

 ## Bounty Examples